kenratchapon/pocket-flow/README.md

 To begin using Pocket Flow on the web, simply visit [pocket-flow.vercel.app](https://pocket-flow.vercel.app) in your web browser.

-*Account Setup*: Launch the app and follow the on-screen instructions to set up your account.
+*Account Setup*: Launch the app can sign-up account with Facebook, Github, Google ,or email.

 ## Creating Categories